 Management fees for private equity funds are contractual and are typically based on committed capital during the private equity funds' investment period, and on invested capital, thereafter.
 Management fees are recognized ratably over the period during which services are provided.
 The management fees may provide for a management fee offset for certain portfolio company fees the Company earns.
 As a result of amendments in December 2009, the Company no longer receives management fees on Evercore Capital Partners L.P. and its affiliated entities.
-The Company also records performance fee revenue from the private equity funds' investments exceed certain threshold minimums.
+The Company also records performance fee revenue from the private equity funds when the returns on the private equity funds' investments exceed certain threshold minimums.
 These performance fees, or carried interest, are computed in accordance with the underlying private equity funds' partnership agreements and are based on investment performance over the life of each investment partnership.
 Performance fees are recorded as revenue as earned pursuant to the underlying agreements.